Al-Rayan International School

 At ARIS, we ground our thinking in the following principles of effective assessment.

-- Recognizes learning differences.
-Understanding that students vary greatly in interests, aptitudes, and development, our assessment tasks offer opportunities for all students to demonstrate their skills and understanding.
+- Recognises learning differences: Understanding that students vary greatly in interests, aptitudes, and development, our assessment tasks offer opportunities for all students to demonstrate their skills and understanding.

-- Is administered in a variety of ways.
-A single assessment instrument does not give all of the information that we seek regarding student learning.
-For this reason, our facilitators use a variety of assessment tools aligned to the specific information they seek and differentiate according to students’ needs.
+- Various forms of assessment: Our facilitators use a variety of assessment tools aligned to the specific information they seek and differentiate according to students’ needs.

-- Is standardizes at different level to ensure consistency (departmental, year level, with external bodies…) and that it meets the needs of the programmes that are implemented.
+- Is standardised: at different levels to ensure consistency (departmental, year level, with external bodies…) and that it meets the needs of the programmes.

-- Is authentic and contextual.
-Our assessments emphasize the importance of understanding and applying the acquired knowledge and skills in real world situations.
+- Is authentic and contextual: Our assessments emphasise the importance of understanding and applying the acquired knowledge, skills and concepts in real-world situations.

-- Addresses the Approaches to Teaching and Learning-ATL Skills and the profiles embedded in the IB Programs
+- ATL integration: Addresses the Approaches to Teaching and Learning-ATL Skills and the profiles embedded in the IB Programs

 - Is collaborative as facilitators work together to suggest successful strategies and best practices in assessment research.